 Where to stay in San Cristobal de las Casas, Chiapas

-During my most recent stay at San Cristobal de las Casas (November 2017) I was kindly hosted by a couple of hotels including Hotel Villas Casa Morada , a boutique hotel located a few minutes uphill from the main street.
+During my most recent stay at San Cristobal de las Casas, I was kindly hosted by a couple of hotels including Hotel Villas Casa Morada , a boutique hotel located a few minutes uphill from the main street.

-I hope you have enjoyed this article about the things to do in San Cristobal de las Casas.
+I hope you have enjoyed this article about the best things to do and see in San Cristobal de las Casas.
 Don’t forget to subscribe in order to get more awesome updates and tips straight to your e-mail!

 Until next time, my friends!